How Does Nearby Share Work?

 If your Mac doesn’t show up in the list of devices or the file transfer gets interrupted midway, here are some possible fixes:

-• Note that you have to be in close vicinity of the Mac (within Bluetooth range) to use Nearby Share.
+- Note that you must be near the Mac (within Bluetooth range) to use Nearby Share.

-NearDrop is an open-source app so you can access the source code of the app to check for any malware.
-The app is safe and you can use it to transfer data from your Android phone to your Mac.
+NearDrop is an open-source app that allows you to access the source code to check for malware.
+The app is safe, and you can use it to transfer data from your Android phone to your Mac.

 While the technologies are similar, AirDrop is different as it operates only between Apple devices.
 Nearby Share works between Android devices, Android and Windows, and even Android and Mac.